hexadeci-male/pytris/README.md

 ![alt text](game_shot.jpg)

-This is a Python-based (using the 'Pygame' module) version of Tetris (unofficial, of course).
+This is a Python-based (using the Pygame 1.9.6 module) version of Tetris (unofficial, of course).
 Code by hexadeci-male and Tetris by Alexey Pajitnov.
 Other things made by other groups and people that I couldn't be bothered to blah-blah-blah bleeeeeehhhhhhh............

 # REQUIREMENTS: